 If these vital records are unavailable online, were burned, or never existed, you'll have to search for alternative sources to build a case.

 Grave Markers - BillionGraves and Find A Grave have made searching for headstones a cinch, in most cases.
-The reliability of the stones is suspect because of how far removed the death date can be from the birth date, and errors can creep in.
+The stones' reliability is suspect because of how far removed the death date can be from the birth date, and errors can creep in.
 However, the grave markers can add additional evidence to a case without the birth certificate that relies on indirect evidence.
 And in some cases, it might be the only record of an ancestor's existence.

-Accessible But Challenging Genealogy Records That Might Have Your Ancestor's Birth Date
+Genealogy Records That Might Have Your Ancestor's Birth Date

 Newspapers - Birth Announcements, Wedding Announcements, and Obituaries are among the news features that may provide a birth date for your ancestor.
 If the publication is online and searchable, the difficulty in obtaining the information substantially decreases.
 The reliability of the details depends on the unidentified source providing the information.

 School Records - not every state or county kept school records.
 However, for states that did, such as Oklahoma, these records contain details about the birth dates of children listed.
-The reliability is significant because the parents often reported the birth dates to the school officials in order to place their children in the correct school grade.
+The reliability is significant because the parents often reported the birth dates to the school officials to place their children in the correct school grade.
 Parents, presumably, were witnesses to the birth dates of their children.

 Published Family Histories - Many family histories are published and on shelves in libraries and archives.
 Others are online!!!
 The reliability of every authored family history should be scrutinized.
 Still, these histories can be used as evidence in conjunction with additional records.